 Gratitude

-Best sent soon after the help, while the moment is still clear
+Best sent soon after the help, while the moment is still clear, but after you have enough quiet to write sincerely.
+There is no need to wait for a formal occasion.

 If this scenario feels close to what you need, these guides help tune the bouquet and the note with more precision.